 \section{Abstract}

 Quantum circuit depth minimization is critical for practical applications of circuit-based quantum computation.
-In this work, we present a systematic procedure to decompose multi-qubit-controlled unitary gate, which is essential in many quantum algorithms, to controlled-NOT and single-qubit gates with which quantum circuit depth only increases linearly with the number of control qubits.
+In this work, we present a systematic procedure to decompose multiqubit controlled unitary gates, which is essential in many quantum algorithms, to controlled-NOT and single-qubit gates with which the quantum circuit depth only increases linearly with the number of control qubits.
 Our algorithm does not require any ancillary qubits and achieves a quadratic reduction of the circuit depth against known methods.
-We demonstrate the advantage of our algorithm with proof-of-principle experiments implemented on the IBM quantum cloud platform.
+We show the advantage of our algorithm with proof-of-principle experiments on the IBM quantum cloud platform.